Pieter Libin <pieter@emweb.be>

 2.7.1.
 Default bootstrap

-In the default bootstrap mode, for the normal case, a small bootstrap HTML file is served, which detects presence of AJAX (and various other environment properties such as presence of an internal path as an anchor, cookie support, and IE VML DPI setting).
+In the default bootstrap mode, for the normal case, a small bootstrap HTML file is served, which detects presence of AJAX (and various other environment properties).
 When no JavaScript support is available, it automatically redirects the user to a plain HTML version of the application.

 In this mode, the application is not started until the library has determined AJAX support, which is made available in WEnvironment.hasAjax() which is passed to the application constructor.

-In some special cases, this bootstrap is skipped and a plain HTML version is served.
+In some special cases, this bootstrap is skipped and a plain HTML version is served right away.
 This is for user agents that are identified as spider bots, or user agents which are configured to not support AJAX (well), see the user agents configuration setting.

-• there is an additional round-trip before any contents is rendered.
+• there is an additional round trip before any contents are rendered.

 • for an AJAX user interface, all contents will be loaded through JavaScript.
-This has a draw-back that IE may delay applying external stylesheets after the contents has been rendered, which might cause some confusion, and some 3rd party JavaScript libraries do not support being loaded on-demand (with as most notable example, Google ads).
+This has a drawback that some 3rd party JavaScript libraries do not support being loaded on-demand.

 2.7.2.
 Progressive bootstrap

-Since JWt 2.99.4, a new bootstrap method has been added (initially proposed by Anthony roger Buck).
-While the default bootstrap already honors the principle of graceful degradation, this bootstrap implements this using the principle of progressive enhancement (and quite literally so).
+While the default bootstrap already honors the principle of graceful degradation, progressive bootstrap implements this using the principle of progressive enhancement.

 This bootstrap method may be enabled with the progressive bootstrap configuration setting.

-JavaScript embedded in this page will sense for AJAX support and trigger a second request which progresses the application to an AJAX application (without repainting the user interface).
-To that extent, it will change WEnvironment.hasAjax() to return rue, and invoke WApplication.enableAjax() which in turn propagates WWidget.enableAjax() through the widget hierarchy.
-This upgrade happens in the back-ground, unnoticed to the user.
+JavaScript embedded in this page will sense for AJAX support and trigger a second request which progresses the application to an AJAX application (without repainting the entire user interface).
+To that extent, it will change WEnvironment.hasAjax() to return true, and invoke WApplication.enableAjax() which in turn propagates WWidget.enableAjax() through the widget hierarchy.
+This upgrade happens in the background, unnoticeable to the user.

-This mitigates disadvantages associated with the default bootstrap, but has the draw-backs of being a recent development in JWt, and it requires slightly more server-side processing.
+This mitigates disadvantages associated with the default bootstrap, but has the drawback of requiring consistent enableAjax() implementations and requiring more server side processing.

 2.8.
 Painting

-JWt provides a vector graphics painting system which depending on the browser support uses one of three different methods to paint the graphics (inline SVG, inline VML or HTML 5 <canvas> element).
-Vector graphics has as benefit a lower bandwidth usage, which is indepedent of the image size and quality, and can be embedded within the HTML, avoiding an additional round-trip.
+JWt provides a vector graphics painting system which, depending on browser support, uses one of three different methods to paint the graphics (inline SVG, HTML 5 <canvas> element, or server side rendered PNG).
+Vector graphics has as benefit a lower bandwidth usage, which is independent of the image size and quality, and can be embedded within the HTML, avoiding an additional round trip.
 To use the paint system, you need to specialize WPaintedWidget and use a WPainter to paint the contents of the widget inside its paintEvent().

 The charting library is built on top of this painting infrastructure.